Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Mathematical Formulation

 Constraints \eqref{eq:power_balance_2s}-\eqref{eq:reactivepower_balance_2s} model the active/reactive power balance equations.
 Constraints \eqref{eq:netload_2s}-\eqref{eq:reac_load_2s} consider the net active/reactive loads $(\hat{p}_{i,t}/\hat{q}_{i,t})$, and \eqref{eq:voltage_2s} is the voltage magnitude drop in the lines.

-The Lossy DistFlow formulation \cite{lossy_DistFlow} is employed to approximate the loss terms in voltage magnitude drop calculations within the traditional DistFlow model, as shown in \eqref{eq:voltage_2s}.
+The Lossy DistFlow formulation, with the help of parameter $\varphi_{ij}$ \cite{lossy_DistFlow}, is employed to approximate the loss terms in voltage magnitude drop calculations within the traditional DistFlow model, as shown in \eqref{eq:voltage_2s}.
 This approach linearizes the voltage calculations while preserving a degree of accuracy.